husonlab/diamer1/README.md

 # TODO
 * Abstract bucket encoding so that it can be changed by supplying another class
+* Use higher level than sequence to store sequences in memory for all but the first run to save computation
 * Bloom filter for usefull kmers
 * Keep nr in memory during indexing
   * maybe in a compressed form (11 letter binary?)